nancopeland/nan-portfolio-11ty/index.md

 <!-- slate -->
 <section class="job-block">
 <div class="block">
-<p>I’ve worked at <a href="https://slate.com/">Slate Magazine</a> from May 2018 to May 2021.
-I work with developers and product managers to add new features to Slate.com and improve the experience for our readers.</p>
+<p>I worked at <a href="https://slate.com/">Slate Magazine</a> from May 2018 to May 2021.
+I worked with developers and product managers to add new features to Slate.com and improve the experience for our readers.</p>

 <ul>
 {%- for post in collections.slate -%}